October 29, 2021

 When no evidence from bubbles or wet or bloody emergent vegetation is found, the next option is to extrapolate the animal's course through the water and examine possible exit points.
 Obviously, the number of places to check increases dramatically with longer expanses of water.
 Two routes show up often enough to bear recognition — a continuation of straight forward from the last footprint and the least obstructed way.
 Keep in mind that animals are individuals and will not all act the same so these are definitely not the only possibilities.
 Even so, a tracker is well advised to check the banks corresponding to those two courses initially.
 When choosing the least obstructed way, do so from the animal's perspective in regard to height, width and length of legs.

 Each possible exit point is examined for any sign of use.
-Signs include splashed or dripped water, mud, blood, disturbed vegetation, or hoof prints, since often the ground is soft at the edge.
+Signs include splashed or dripped water, mud, blood, disturbed vegetation or hoof prints.

 Again, with the wounds freshly washed, blood to confirm the trail may not show up for a distance.
 Water and mud are the most common indications.
 This painstaking procedure continues until the animal's exit route is discovered.
 Meanwhile, the tracker should avoid introducing any splashes, mud, or prints of his or her own that could obfuscate the true trail.